Interaction-induced metallicity in a two-dimensional disordered non-Fermi liquid

 In this Letter, we study disorder effects near a metallic quantum critical point at which singular effects of interactions lead to a magnetic instability.
 Since the strong interactions require additional control parameters, we start with a recently studied tractable large $N$ limit of a 2D NFL, which involves fermions coupled to quantum critical ``magnetic" fluctuations \cite{matrixlargeN2019}.
-Assuming that the characteristic energy scales of NFL behaviour and diffusion are well-separated, we incorporate the absence of quasiparticles (via fermion anomalous dimension effects) already at the saddle-point level, and study the combined effects of residual interactions and disorder by means of the renormalization group (RG) \footnote{In order to distinguish the interaction-induced effects from localization corrections, we follow Ref. [\onlinecite{Finkelshtein1983}] and consider a physical situation in which the Cooper channel is suppressed (for instance, by a small time-reversal and parity breaking field).} (see Fig.~\ref{fig:RG_general}).
+Assuming that the characteristic energy scales of NFL behaviour and diffusion are well-separated, we incorporate the absence of quasiparticles already at the saddle-point level, and study the combined effects of residual interactions and disorder by means of the renormalization group (RG) (see Fig.~\ref{fig:RG_general}).

 In contrast to the disordered FL, we find unconventional dynamical scaling of the diffusion propagator (diffuson) inherited from the NFL.
 Moreover, short-range interactions are irrelevant in the RG sense in our theory, and runaway flows to strong coupling disappear.
 The only remaining source of infrared (IR) divergences is the small momentum scattering mediated by the diffusive Landau damped magnetic order parameter, which ultimately sets the new dynamical scaling $z_d=4$ for diffusons below a certain energy scale.
 As a result, the coupling between diffusons and the magnetic fluctuations vanishes under the RG, giving way to a well-controlled fixed point with perfect conduction.